Hugh MacDonell of Aberchalder

 In 1802, after the Treaty of Amiens, his regiment (Royal Canadian Volunteer Regiment) was dissolved and he was without rank or half board and without any kind of remuneration.

 Due to this, in 1804, Hugh MacDonell made the decision to travel, with his family, to London, under the tutelage of the Duke of Kent (his friendship was formed when the Duke was in service in Canada), since he was appointed Assistant Commissary General at Gibraltar.

-In 1810, with Lord Cochrane, he traveled to Algiers on a diplomatic mission and in 1811 he was appointed Consul General; Position that maintained until 1828.
+In 1810, with Lord Cochrane, he traveled to Algiers on a diplomatic mission and in 1811 he was appointed Consul General; a position that he maintained until 1824.

 In 1814 his first wife dies, Anne Hughes, then marries the daughter of the Danish Consul-General, Ida Louise Ulrich, 14 years old.

-In 1816, the Dey of Algeris, took Hugh and his family, as prisoners and other diplomatic delegates from other nations.
+In 1816, the Dey of Algiers, took Hugh and his family, as prisoners and other diplomatic delegates from other nations.

-The Mediterranean Fleet, commanded by Lord Exmouth, when being informed of the actions taken by the Dey of Algeris, makes the decision to travel to mediate the terms of the liberation of the British diplomatic contingent and the other delegates.
+The Mediterranean Fleet, commanded by Lord Exmouth, when being informed of the actions taken by the Dey of Algiers, makes the decision to travel to mediate the terms of the liberation of the British diplomatic contingent and the other delegates.

-In the face of the denial of the Dey of Algeris, Lord Exmouth has no choice but to bombard the city to free his countrymen.
+In the face of the denial of the Dey of Algiers, Lord Exmouth has no choice but to bombard the city to free his countrymen.

-Ida, disguised as a British soldier, manages to outwit the Dey and escapes, along with her first daughter, Louise MacDonell, hidden in a wicker basket, covered with cabbage leaves, but Louise begins to cry, being discovered by the Dey, And at that moment, in the desperation of not knowing what to do, Ida throws herself into the sea next to her newborn daughter and is rescued by the Mediterranean fleet.
+Ida, disguised as a British soldier, manages to outwit the Dey and escapes, along with her first daughter, Louise MacDonell, hidden in a wicker basket, covered with cabbage leaves, but Louise begins to cry, being discovered by the Dey, and at that moment, in the desperation of not knowing what to do, Ida throws herself into the sea next to her newborn daughter and is rescued by the Mediterranean fleet.

-After the liberation, Hugh, with a certain age, decides to take a time of rest and travels to Gibraltar, soon to return to its place like Consul General until 1828.
+After the liberation, Hugh, with a certain age, decides to take a time of rest and travels to Gibraltar, soon to return to its place as Consul General until 1828.

 From 1828 until his death, on 3 June 1847 he decided that Florence would be the best place to live his last years and raise his family.
-He was buried in the Swiss-owned so-called 'English' Cemetery in Piazzale Donatello and the words engraved in the stone are: "Sacred to the memory of Hugh MacDonell ESQ Died at Florence on the 3rd June 1847" at 94 years old.
+He was buried in the Swiss-owned so-called 'English' cemetery in Piazzale Donatello and the words engraved in the stone are: "Sacred to the memory of Hugh MacDonell ESQ Died at Florence on the 3rd June 1847" at 94 years old.